 Project Narrative - Project Evaluation (cont.) (p.
-41)
+51)

-For this initiative, the GPRA mandates increased accountability and performance-based management by federal grants and contracts must be used.
-This has resulted in greater focus on results or outcomes in evaluating the effectiveness of federal activities, and in measuring progress toward achieving goals and objectives.
-The grantee should also briefly describe the infrastructure that will support evaluation activities and the collection of GPRA data.

-The grantee may propose additional outcome measures specific to their project, subject to DBH approval.
+- For this initiative, the GPRA mandates increased accountability and performance-based management by federal grants and contracts must be used.
+This has resulted in greater focus on results or outcomes in evaluating the effectiveness of federal activities, and in measuring progress toward achieving goals and objectives. - The applicant must include a continuous quality improvement model to show evaluation and compliance with NARR standards for each residence, and a system for addressing concerns that arise throughout implementation.
+The applicant should outline the process measures and targets it will use to track peer recovery housing services delivered under the grant.
+The section should also briefly describe the infrastructure that will support evaluation activities and the collection of GPRA data. - The grantee may propose additional outcome measures specific to the project, subject to DBH approval.

 Budget Narrative (p.
-42)
+52)